Background

 Risk stratification in PE

-Wells Score for PE can be used to determine pretest probability before imaging:
+Wells Score for pulmonary embolism (PE) can be used to determine pretest probability before imaging:

 After clinical probability assessment: